basho/basho_docs/source/riak/references/Configuration-Files.md

 The highest n_val that you generally intend to use.
 This affects how partitions are distributed amongst the cluster and how preflists are calculated, helping ensure that data is never stored to the same physical node more than once.
 You will only need to change this setting in rare circumstances.

 Assuming ring_creation_size is a power of 2, the ideal value for this setting is both greater than or equal to the largest n_val of any bucket, and an even divisor of the number of partitions in your ring (ring_creation_size).
 The default value is 4.
-For this to be effective at preventing hotspots, your cluster size (number of physical nodes) must be equal to or larger than target_n_val.
+For this to be effective at preventing hot spots, your cluster size (number of physical nodes) must be equal to or larger than target_n_val.

  * **wants_claim_fun**
 {Module, Function} that returns boolean - true if this node wants to claim more vnodes.